New York Times bestselling author of Furious Hours and New Yorker staff writer

 Photo credit: Kathryn Schulz

 About Casey Cep

-Cep’s work has appeared in The New Yorker, The New York Times, and The New Republic, among other publications.
+Casey Cep is a staff writer at The New Yorker and her work has also appeared in The New York Times, and The New Republic, among other publications.
 She graduated from Harvard College before earning a master’s degree in theology from the University of Oxford, where she studied as a Rhodes Scholar.
+In 2019, she was officially announced as a Staff Writer for The New Yorker.
 She lives on the Eastern Shore of Maryland.